EXCLUSIVE-China promises Sri Lanka deal on debt treatment in coming months -letter

 "Without the IMF programme, Sri Lanka cannot turn around its economy."

-(Reporting by Devjyot Ghoshal and Uditha Jayasinghe; Additional reporting by Liz Lee in Beijing; Writing by Krishna N. Das; Editing by Kim Coghill and Muralikumar Anantharaman)
+(Reporting by Devjyot Ghoshal and Uditha Jayasinghe; Additional reporting by Liz Lee in Beijing and Karin Strohecker in London; Writing by Krishna N. Das; Editing by Kim Coghill, Muralikumar Anantharaman and Sharon Singleton)

 ((Krishna.Das@tr.com; https://twitter.com/krishnadas56 ;))